 Keep an eye on growth

-Now would be a great time to think about your summer garden.
+April is a great time to think about your summer garden.
 There’s still a few months left of spring but it won’t be long until the weather improves, in theory.
-Add some seating areas and get your summer garden furniture now and you’ll be immediately prepared to take advantage of any sunshine we get.
+Add some seating areas and get your summer garden furniture now.
+You’ll be immediately prepared to take advantage of any sunshine we get.

 You can start planting summer-flowering bulbs out from mid-April.
 The winter